Est. MMXXVI

 I. The Particulars

-What the house offers, and on what terms.
+What the apartment offers, and on what terms.

 i.